medialab/hyphe/README.md

 ### 3) Run Hyphe

 Hyphe relies on a web interface communicating with a server which must be running at all times.
-To start, stop or restart the server, run:
+To start, stop or restart the server, run (again, NO SUDO):

 ```bash
     bin/hyphe <start|restart|stop>